Jimmy Kimmel Live!: Jimmy Kimmel Pedestrian Question

 Kimmel will send a "correspondent" not seen on camera to ask a set of random pedestrians a question related to a certain theme.
 Kimmel will then have the audience guess the answer to the question, then will reveal the answer to the audience.

 Halloween candy YouTube segments

 Starting in 2011, every Halloween, Kimmel asks his viewers to take away their children's Halloween candy, videotape their kids' reactions once they tell their kids that they ate their Halloween candy, and post it on YouTube with the respective hashtag.
 Once his team has compiled all the YouTube videos, he airs them on his broadcast days later.
 These segments have attracted criticism for potential promotion of emotional abuse.

 Generation Gap

 This segment, a quiz show between different generations of family members was spun off into its own game show produced by Kimmel and Mark Burnett.
-Originally ordered in 2019, it premiered on July 7, 2022, and hosted by Kelly Ripa.
+Originally ordered in 2019, it premiered on July 7, 2022, and is hosted by Kelly Ripa.